Diadema antillarum: Anatomy

-Diadema antillarum has a "shell," similar to most other sea urchins.
+Diadema antillarum has a "shell", similar to most other sea urchins.
 What distinguishes the Diadema is the length of its spines.
 Most sea urchin spines are 1–3 cm, but the spines in this species are usually 10–12 cm in length, and can grow as long as 30 cm in very large individuals.

-Life habits
+Life habits and ecological importance

 This species usually lives at 1–10 metres in depth on coral reefs.
-They will often lodge themselves in a crevice, so that only their spines can be seen, but individual urchins who can't find a suitable crevice will live in more exposed situations.
+They will often lodge themselves in a crevice, so that only their spines can be seen, but individual urchins who cannot find a suitable crevice will live in more exposed situations.
 Individuals that have been able to find a crevice usually will roam about one metre from their crevice at night during feeding.
 Diadema is very sensitive to light, and will often pick its crevice or resting place based on how much shade there is.

 Diadema mostly eat algae, and sometimes seagrass.
 Starving urchins have been known to become carnivorous.
+This species is ecologically important because it consumes algae that can otherwise grow to such an extent that they can smother coral reefs.